Skip to main content

 Greater enforcement activity, both by cameras and police, has a proven impact on improving driver behaviour.
 Evidence shows that the majority of serious crashes, between a vehicle and an adult cycling, are caused by the actions of the driver.

 As has worked well in Wales and England, Scotland needs an online third party reporting system so dashcam and other footage can be used to take action against dangerous driving.
-Read more about what collision data and other evidence demonstrates.

 Increasing the use of driving bans for those convicted of serious dangerous or careless driving is also essential.
+Our analysis of serious driving offences shows only 2% of people convicted of causing death by careless or dangerous driving are banned for more than 10 years.

 Supporting long-term road safety awareness and education